patelherat/Auto-Complete/README.md

 <br />

-Below is the example output of the auto-complete system:- <br \>
+Below is the example output of the auto-complete system:-

-Given the file that contains one word per line: <br \>
+Given the file that contains one word per line:

 baz <br />
 test <br />